Our Place

 PTR's Land Acknowledgement

-PTR recognizes that Berkeley sits on the territory of xučyun, also spelled Huichin (Hoo-Choon), the ancestral and unceded land of the Chochenyo-speaking Lisjan Ohlone people.
+PTR recognizes that Berkeley is located on the territory of xučyun, also spelled Huichin (Hoo-Choon), the ancestral and unceded land of the Chochenyo-speaking Lisjan Ohlone people.

-We are an organization dedicated to healing the psychological and psychosocial impacts of trauma among international survivors of human rights abuses.
-Our values align with acknowledging that we directly benefit from the human rights abuses used to acquire this land.
-This land was never ceded, and it continues to be important to the Lisjan Ohlone people.
+As an organization dedicated to addressing the psychological and emotional impacts of trauma among individuals who have experienced significant violence and hardship, we acknowledge that we directly benefit from historical injustices that led to the acquisition of this land.
+This land was never surrendered, and it remains significant to the Lisjan Ohlone people.

 Links to further information: